From the journals: MCP

 Recently, researchers have found that, while historically understudied, the coating of carbohydrates on the surface of cells (called the glycocalyx), and particularly a family of these carbohydrates called N-glycans, are associated with pancreatic cancer.
 New data from Colin McDowell and collaborators at the Medical University of South Carolina and the Van Andel Research Institute, published in Molecular & Cellular Proteomics, provide early insights into the promise of these N-glycans as a potential new biomarker.
 McDowell and his colleagues used mass spectrometry to detect and differentiate N-glycans.
 Their research shows that N-glycans have increases in several modifications, including sialylation, poly-LacNAc extensions and branching, that vary in healthy, necrotic and tumor tissue.

-The range and complexity of N-glycan modifications likely will preclude any one species representing a differentiator of pancreatic cancer; an N-glycan signature is likely the key.
+The range and complexity of N-glycan modifications likely will preclude any one species from serving as a definitive biomarker of pancreatic cancer; an N-glycan signature is likely the key.
 The current study also is limited, with some N-glycan species too large to be identified.
 Despite these drawbacks, the complementarity of this N-glycan evaluation to CA19-9 and sTRA evaluations could improve confidence in tumor detection.
 The researchers are working to characterize further the role of N-glycans in pancreatic cancer.
 With an increased understanding of their relation to tumor formation, N-glycans could provide an important diagnostic tool in improving pancreatic cancer detection and, ultimately, saving lives.

 "Shepherd" guides understanding of protein modification